 Why Sharing Credentials is Dangerous and How to Stop It

-In many cases, sharing your access credentials to a computer or software doesn’t seem like that big of a deal.
+In many cases, credential sharing for a computer or software doesn’t seem like that big of a deal.
 If you’re in a hurry or out of the office, sharing credentials can allow someone else to give you a hand by performing a simple task or checking something for you.
 If the other person has the same level of access as you (like having an account on the same computer), it may not seem detrimental to let them use your account if they’ve forgotten their password or access card.
 However, by sharing credentials you can put yourself and your organization at risk.

 The Risks of Sharing Credentials